abbylow/tic-tac-toe/README.md

 - Add a button to restart the game (Clear all the moves)

 Features to be added on:
+- Check the winner using loop instead of the hardcoded array
 - Allow the user to choose the mode of game (play with AI opponent or not)
 - Make a AI player's move decision making (randomly choose an available move)
 - Further enhancement: Implement the minimax concept to find the optimal move for AI player